 How can students view and print their own transcripts?

 Students have their own Transcripts area where all of their transcripts are aggregated.
-Browsing one's transcripts is always permitted, but transcripts can only be downloaded if the operation was antecedently authorised by staff.
+Browsing one's transcripts is always permitted, but transcripts can only be downloaded if the operation was antecedently authorized by staff.

 If you're accessing Full Fabric via a student profile and said profile has a transcript, here's how you can view it and extract a copy: